Configuration¶

 High level information about the system, including locations of installed programs like GATK and cores and memory usage (see Tuning core and memory usage).
 These apply across multiple runs.
 The automated installer creates a ready to go system configuration file that can be manually edited to match the system.
 Find the file in the galaxy sub-directory within your installation data location (ie./usr/local/share/bcbio-nextgen/galaxy

 ).
-To modify system parameters for a specific run, supply Sample or run specific resources in yourbcbio_sample.yaml
+To modify system parameters for a specific run, supply sample or run specific resources in yourbcbio_sample.yaml

 file.